cdcapano/pykerr/README.md

 ## Details

-pykerr uses pre-tabulated values for the Kerr QNM frequencies and angular separation constants.
+`pykerr` uses pre-tabulated values for the Kerr QNM frequencies and angular separation constants.
 These are used to obtain solutions for the spheroidal harmonics using the recursion relation given by Eq.
 18 in [Leaver (1985)](https://doi.org/10.1098/rspa.1985.0119) [1].
 The pre-tabulated values for the QNM frequency, damping time, and angular separation constant comes from [Berti et al. (2006)](https://doi.org/10.1103/PhysRevD.73.064030) [2], made available as text files on the [GRIT Ringdown website](https://centra.tecnico.ulisboa.pt/network/grit/files/ringdown/).
 Those files are repackaged into compressed hdf files that are released with this package.
-A cubic spline is applied to the pretabulated values to provide fast evaluation of the spheroidal harmonics and QNM frequencies at any arbitrary spin <= 0.9997.
-Pre-tabulated normalization constants for the s=-2 spheroidal harmonics are also provided, with a cubic spline being used to interpolate them.
+A cubic spline is applied to the pretabulated values to provide fast evaluation of the spheroidal harmonics and QNM frequencies at any arbitrary spin `<= 0.9997`.
+Pre-tabulated normalization constants for the `s=-2` spheroidal harmonics are also provided, with a cubic spline being used to interpolate them.

-pykerr does not calculate QNM frequencies and angular separation constants.
+`pykerr` does not calculate QNM frequencies and angular separation constants.
 For that, see the various Mathematica packages that are publicly available or the [qnm](https://pypi.org/project/qnm/) package, which can be installed via pip.
 Interpolated values have been checked against [London (2017)](https://github.com/llondon6/kerr_public).

 ## Conventions